mre/oxitrack/README.md

 It runs the tiny script [`count.js`](templates/count.js).

-The script calls `/register?path=PATH` to receive a registration ID.
+The script calls `/register?path=PATH` to receive a visitor ID.
 `PATH` is the path of the page you are on.

-This ID is used after the minimum delay (configuration option `min_delay_secs`) to call `/post-sleep/REGISTRATION_ID` which leads to counting that visit.
+This ID is used after the minimum delay (configuration option `min_delay_secs`) to call `/post-sleep/VISITOR_ID` which leads to counting that visit.

 How does OxiTraffic know if a newly requested path is a valid one for your tracked website?